johnsonstephan/freeCodeCamp-Solutions/README.md

 ![freeCodeCamp Social Banner](https://s3.amazonaws.com/freecodecamp/wide-social-banner.png)

-freeCodeCamp.org offers several developer certifications and each certification takes a programmer around 300 hours to earn.
-Certifications involve building 5 required web app projects, along with hundreds of coding challenges.
+freeCodeCamp.org offers several developer certifications.
+Each certification takes a programmer around 300 hours to earn and involve building 5 required web app projects, along with solving hundreds of coding challenges.

 This repository contains my solutions to those coding challenges and web app projects.
 If you are also a member of the freeCodeCamp community or have questions regarding this repo, feel free to [contact me](https://www.linkedin.com/in/stephancjohnson/).

 ## Full Stack Development Roadmap

 Completion of the roadmap signifies completion of six certificates, totaling around 1,800 hours of coding with a wide range of web development tools.

+I am currently working on the first certification: Responsive Web Design.

 Certificates with my completion status: